dPhish/Documentation/modules/drill/courses.md

     ![Drill-Phish courses groups management!](../../assets/drill/courses/course_group_management.png "Drill-Phish courses groups management")

+    > [!NOTE]
+    > The system allows to sort groups by column headers by `Group Name` to help administrators organize and analyze groups of course efficiently.

     1. #### Assign Group

         To assign a group to a course, select the **Assign Group** button.
 This action opens a list of groups to choose from.
 If you want to add new groups, you can add them from the **Groups tab** in the Drill module, making them available for assignment to courses.